Abdulmuiz44/VibeCode-mentor/RATE_LIMITING.md

 - Cannot be bypassed by clearing localStorage
 - Server-side enforcement with Redis
 - IP-based fallback for anonymous users
-- Pro status verified server-side with Firebase
+- Pro status verified server-side with Supabase

 ### Admin Dashboard
 - Password protected